01 of 11

 First End of Railing: Determine Height

-Municipalities' requirements may vary, but staircase code tends to dictate that railing is 34" to 38" high, as measured from the nose of the stair tread directly upward to the top of the railing.
+Municipalities' requirements may vary, but staircase code tends to dictate that railing is 34 inches to 38 inches high, as measured from the nose of the stair tread directly upward to the top of the railing.
 The nose is the very outer projection of the stair tread.
-It is the corner where tread and riser meet.

 You're only doing one end of the stairs right now.
 You need to find a good spot to attach your first handrail bracket.
 It must be attached to solid wood: a newel post, for instance, or into a stud located behind drywall.